-- NebulaGraph 3.4.0 allows dangling edges.
+- NebulaGraph 3.4.1 allows dangling edges.
 Therefore, you can write the edge before the source vertex or the destination vertex exists.
-At this time, you can get the (not written) vertex VID through <edgetype>.src or <edgetype>.dst (which is not recommended). - Atomic operation is not guaranteed during the entire process for now.
+At this time, you can get the (not written) vertex VID through <edgetype>.\src or <edgetype>.\dst (which is not recommended). - Atomic operation is not guaranteed during the entire process for now.
 If it fails, please try again.
 Otherwise, partial writing will occur.
-At this time, the behavior of reading the data is undefined. - Concurrently writing the same edge will cause an edge conflict error, so please try again later. - The inserting speed of an edge is about half that of a vertex.
+At this time, the behavior of reading the data is undefined.
+For example, if multiple machines are involved in the write operation, only one of the forward and reverse edges of a single edge is written successfully, or only part of the edge is written successfully when multiple edges are inserted.
+In this case, an error will be returned, so please execute the command again. - · Concurrently writing the same edge will cause an edge conflict error, so please try again later. - The inserting speed of an edge is about half that of a vertex.
 Because in the storaged process, the insertion of an edge involves two tasks, while the insertion of a vertex involves only one task.